ValtsS/anntenas/10-15m/4+3/readme.md

 ![image-20251008192811789](balun-mounted.jpg)

-Covered in rosin dissolved in alcohol, then self vulcanizing rubber tape, then vinily type to protect from UV.
-Yes you can see how few zinc there is on some bolts made in China...
+Covered in rosin dissolved in alcohol, then self vulcanizing rubber tape, then vinil type to protect from UV.
+Yes you can see how little zinc there is on some bolts made in China...

 ![IMG_20250923_175827](connect.jpg)